 Taxis in Lima

-Lima offers an exotic range of emotions, sensations, colours and flavours: travelers can explore the colonial-era riches, enjoy the ocean, watch a gorgeous sunset or savour the mouthwatering local dishes.
+Lima offers an exotic range of emotions, sensations, colours and flavours; travellers can explore the colonial-era riches, enjoy the ocean, watch a gorgeous sunset or savour mouthwatering local dishes.
 That is why one visit to Lima can never be enough.
 But if you don’t plan to visit the city twice, you might want to rethink your transportation.
 Public transport could be such a waste of time, especially if you are here for a few days.
-So hop on a Lima taxi and enter a world of luxury and convenience.
+So hop in a Lima taxi and enter a world of luxury and convenience.